 Of all the branches of the Wehrmacht, the Kriegsmarine was the most under-appreciated.
 It fought against superior numbers on almost every front with a force greatly limited by a lack of effective coordination and a harsh misunderstanding from within the German High Command (OKW).
 Although Allied air and naval power largely destroyed the entire German High Seas Fleet and U-boat force, the smaller and auxiliary vessels of the Kriegsmarine continued to serve effectively until the last hours of WWII.
 These vessels saw service along thousands of miles of coast in every theater of war and provided an important link in the backbone of the Wehrmacht.

 German naval ground units also provided a critical service during WWII, manning massive guns along the Atlantic Wall in the west and naval flak and artillery units all across Western and Eastern Europe.
-There were also countless naval infantry, engineer and communications units as well.
-In the last months of WWII most all of the naval ground units were involved directly in fighting of some form or another, some naval units even took part in the Battle for Berlin in 1945.
+There were also countless naval infantry, engineer, and communications units as well.
+In the last months of WWII most, all of the naval ground units were involved directly in fighting of some form or another, some naval units even took part in the Battle of Berlin in 1945.

 Kriegsmarine unit histories

 Specific unit history sections

 Before embarking on any study of German unit histories it’s helpful to have access to research material regarding ranks, formations, terms, and other related concepts.